 The ability to recall past lives can be acquired through meditative practice.
 There have also been a number of authenticated cases of spontaneous recall among very young children.
 The Buddhist explanation for ‘gifted’ children is that they are only experiencing memories from a previous existence.
 Differing kammic inheritance, brought from previous lives, may also explain the differences between identical twins.

 10. Buddhism teaches that life is suffering - why such a pessimistic view?

 Buddhism looks at life in an objective and realistic way - with neither optimism nor pessimism.
 It needs only a little reflection to realise that life for the majority is a continuous struggle for survival.
 The word dukkha means much more than the English word ‘suffering’.
-It also includes such concepts as unsatisfactoriness, incompleteness, uncontrollability, imperfection, and emptiness.
-By following the ‘Noble Eight-fold Path’, the mind is gradually cleared of illusions and, with the development of clear sight, it becomes possible to see intuitively the true nature of existence.
+In addition to suffering caused by old age, sickness and death, it also includes such concepts as unsatisfactoriness, dissatisfaction, not getting things one wants,separation from loved ones, being in unpleasant environment etc. By following the ‘Noble Eight-fold Path’, the mind is gradually cleared of delusions and, with the development of clear sight, it becomes possible to see intuitively the true nature of existence.